William J. Lynn III: Deputy Secretary of Defense

 On January 8, 2009, President-elect Barack Obama nominated Lynn as his Deputy Secretary of Defense.
 This was complicated by the fact that new ethic rules promulgated by Obama for members of his administration created a waiting period of two years between lobbying activities and working for the administration on the same issues, which Lynn's work with Raytheon violated.
 President Obama waived the new rules for Lynn, which received criticism from John McCain as well as outside groups such as the Project on Government Oversight, Citizens for Responsibility and Ethics in Washington, Government Accountability Project, and Public Citizen.
 McCain later said that the nomination should probably move forward.
 As nominee, Lynn agreed to sell his holdings of Raytheon stock.
 Lynn's appointment was approved by the U.S. Senate Armed Services Committee on February 5, 2009, by unanimous consent.
 On February 11, 2009, Lynn was confirmed in the full Senate by a vote of 93–4.
 He took the oath of office on February 12.

-Lynn cautioned in May 2009 that Congress and the Obama administration should be careful not to make things worse in overhauling the Pentagon's weapons-buying practices.
-"We need to keep in mind the importance of not making the system worse in our efforts to achieve reform," Lynn said in testimony prepared for the House Armed Services Committee.
+In May 2009, Lynn cautioned Congress and the Obama administration about overhauling the Pentagon's weapons-buying practices.
+"We need to keep in mind the importance of not making the system worse in our efforts to achieve reform," he said in testimony prepared for the House Armed Services Committee.
 "This has happened in the past."

-Lynn told lawmakers the Pentagon will hire 20,000 new personnel to manage weapons acquisition as part of sweeping reforms that President Obama and Congress have been pushing for.
-The proposal to hire 20,000 new employees is "aggressive," Lynn said, but the Pentagon needs program managers, cost estimators, software engineers and systems engineers.
-He said Pentagon leadership will start bringing the new people in at the beginning of fiscal 2010.
+Lynn told lawmakers the Pentagon would hire 20,000 new people, starting in October 2009, to manage weapons acquisition, which he called "aggressive," but necessary to bring in program managers, cost estimators, software engineers and systems engineers.
 "We are mindful it is going to be an organizational challenge," he said.